gablaxian/gablaxian_jekyll/_posts/2013-01-26-the-case-of-the-linux-box-and-nginx.md

 These options are always open to me, but I'm sticking with a Web server for now.
 Which means I'll need some web serving software.
 The most common is Apache.
 But, not this time.
 I'm going for something smaller, leaner, faster.
 I'm going for nginx.
 I want my Web server spitting out static files as fast as it can, and nginx does this superbly.
 Later, if I want Apache serving up PHP files or whatever, then I can use nginx as a proxy, directing all calls to PHP files off to Apache, but leave it serving up the static files.

 Linux distributions tend to have a package management system.
-Ubuntu/Debian has apt, Fedora and Red Hat based systems have rpm/yum, whichever you use, you'll often find that the package available through these means is an older version.
+Ubuntu/Debian has apt, Fedora and Red Hat based systems have rpm/yum.
+Whichever you use, you'll often find that the package available through these means is an older version.
 So, it's up to you to decide how old you're comfortable with.
-This server is a testing ground for me.
-I like to live on the cutting edge, so tend to go for the latest development version.
-Not Nightlies though.
+This server is a testing ground for me and I want it so cutting edge, my fingers bleed just by touching the keyboard.
+So I'm going with the latest development version.
+Not nightlies though.
 That's just silly.
+Stop being silly.
 In the case of nginx the latest *stable* version was 1.2.x and the latest development version was 1.3.x, but the latest package was 1.0.x.
 That's just too far back really.
 So, the only option is to grab the latest files and compile it myself, which, in the Linux world is almost as simple as installing the package.

 And here's how we do it.
 Firstly, SSH into your server with

 	ssh domainname.com

 Then we're going to use a common place to hold the source files and download what we need.
 If you didn't log in as root, then you'll need to run sudo -i so all the commands are run as root.
-Otherwise you'll have permission errors coming out your ears.
+Otherwise you'll have permission errors coming out of your ears.

 	cd /usr/local/src
 	wget http://nginx.org/download/nginx-1.3.11.tar.gz